 This summer's bushfires were a solemn reminder that natural disasters can strike with little warning, and we all need to have a plan should things go wrong.
-Collaborating 4 Inclusion, along with Sydney University, is working to include people with disabilities in disaster risk management, and has developed a model up emergency plans: help people set Person-Centered Emergency to Preparedness (PCEP).
+Collaborating 4 Inclusion, along with Sydney University, is working to include people with disabilities in disaster risk management, and has developed a model to help people set up emergency plans: Person-Centered Emergency Preparedness (PCEP).